 Beginner Gardening Tips!

-Gardening season is just around the corner and so it’s the perfect time to share a few tips about my favorite beginner garden vegetables.
+Gardening season is just around the corner and so it’s the perfect time to share a few tips about some of the easiest vegetables to grow in your first garden.

 I am so excited for garden season!
-I’ve started mapping out my garden and planning all the yummy produce I will be growing.
+I’ve already started mapping out my garden and planning all the yummy produce I will be growing.
 My goal every year is to grow enough produce so that I don’t have to buy any throughout the summer.
-I haven’t quite met this goal yet, but I have faith one year I will find success.
+I haven’t quite met this goal yet, but I have faith one year I will find success (fingers crossed!).

 Another goal I work towards each summer is to grow enough produce to preserve for use throughout the winter.
 If done correctly gardening can be a huge money saver.
 If you have wanted to start gardening but are unsure where to begin, this is the article for you.